How to Save Money: 19 Simple Tips For More Affordable Living

 The first step in saving money is finding out where you’re spending it.
 Before you shudder at the prospect of creating a financial spreadsheet and maintaining it, why not get a little help?

 Mint is a free personal finance program that tracks your spending, helps you budget, and lets you set financial goals.
-Saving money is a habit after all, and having a tool to hold you accountable makes the job that much easier.
-Mint also comes with credit monitoring so that you can see your score at any time, and the app will tell you if your credit report undergoes any major changes.
+Saving money is a habit, after all, and having a tool to hold you accountable makes the job that much easier.
+Mint also comes with credit monitoring so you can see your score at any time, and the app will tell you if your credit report undergoes any major changes.

 2. File Your Taxes Yourself